- Our Cambodian Adventure in Siem Reap

 We were ready for a Cambodian adventure after two months in Vietnam, so we hopped on a plane and headed to the land of ghosts and magic.
 Read on to see what we did and how we liked our stay at Fancy Boutique Villa.

 Located in northwestern Cambodia, Siem Reap is a busy yet laid back town just four miles from Angkor Wat.
 Hoards of tourists, many in rumbling tour buses, come to Siem Reap and stay at multi-national hotels as a gateway to the nearby UNESCO site and one of the world’s true wonders.
 Not many come for the city itself, except perhaps for the party scene on Pub Street.
 And that’s a shame.
-Siem Reap has much to offer tourists with its unique blend of Cambodian authenticity and quirky tourism.
+Traveling to Siem Reap has much to offer tourists with its unique blend of Cambodian authenticity and quirky tourism.

 Our Cambodian Adventure in Siem Reap

 Though we are not typical adventure travelers, we are adventurous in our way.
 From leaving our safe lives behind in Philadelphia to eating crazy food around the world, we choose adventures that challenge us and make us happy.
 For our Cambodian adventure in Siem Reap, we did exactly what we wanted.
 We spent time exploring the temples in Angkor, eating great food and shopping.
 Plus, we passed on the big chain hotels and stayed at a Fancy Boutique Villa, a boutique hotel in the heart of Siem Reap.